-In visualizations where the horizontal axis embedding represents the similarity between the data points, the system could also enable the user to move points along the horizontal axis, thereby allowing the user to correct both the value assigned to a point as well as its similarity to other instances.
+In visualizations where the horizontal axis embedding represents the similarity between the data instances, the system could also enable the user to adjust the position of instances along the horizontal axis, thereby allowing the user to correct both the value assigned to an instance as well as its similarity to other instances.
 In this paper, we assume that the user cannot graphically influence the similarity metric for the data, which is fixed after the time of manifold construction.